WIYN Open Cluster Study. XCVII. An Extended Radial-Velocity Survey and Spectroscopic Binary Orbits in the Open Cluster NGC 188: Stellar Sample

 \section{Stellar Sample}

-The WIYN RV study of stars in the NGC 188 field has gone through three stages of its target sample.
+The WOCS RV study of stars in the NGC 188 field has gone through three stages of its target sample.
 The initial sample in 1996 comprised 1127 stars with $\mathrm{B} < 16.2$ from the proper-motion study of \citet{dinescu_proper-motion_1996}.
 Prior to the publication of \citetalias{gellerWIYNOpenCluster2008}, the sample was rebuilt to include stars in the proper-motion study of \citet{platais_wocs_2003}, which contained proper-motion member stars with $\mathrm{V} < 21$ within $0.5^{\circ}$ of the cluster center.
 In the first WOCS papers, the sample included 1498 stars in the NGC 188 field with $\mathrm{V} < 16.5$ and within $0.5^{\circ}$.
 Proper-motion membership probability was used to set the priority of RV observations, but the entire sample included both proper-motion members and non-members.

 This study constructs a third stellar sample using proper-motion and parallax information from Gaia DR3 \citep{vallenari_gaia_2023}.
-We limited our search for potential cluster members to stars within $0.5^{\circ}$ of the cluster center and $\mathrm{G} \leq 16.5$ mag.
+Given the 1$^\circ$ field of view of the WIYN Hydra MOS and the integration time providing the numerous RV observations for binary orbit solutions, we limited our search for potential cluster members to stars within $0.5^{\circ}$ of the cluster center and $\mathrm{G} \leq 16.5$ mag.
 Following the procedure of \cite{linck_wiyn_2024}, we performed a Gaussian mixture model (GMM) analysis of the proper-motion distributions of the cluster and the field (see Figure~\ref{fig:pmm_analysis}).
 For this third target sample, we required stars to be proper-motion members, i.e., have a proper-motion membership probability greater than 50\% ({551} stars total).

 Table~\ref{table:pm_gmm_table} presents the parameters of our best-fit Gaussian distributions for cluster and field proper motions.
 Finally, we required the error on parallax for each star to overlap with the parallax distribution of proper-motion members at the 3$\sigma$ level, which removed 5 stars, leading to a final sample of {546} stars.